IDerr/IDerr.github.io/content/post/2021-08-27-kube-ovh-certmanager.md

   - DELETE /domain/zone/*
 - If you prefer to give access only to one domain replace the "*" by your domain name

-We'll store the freshly generated application secret in Kubernetes.
+We will store the freshly generated application secret in Kubernetes.

 The secret needs to be in the same namespace as the cert-manager controller pod if you want to create a ClusterIssuer, in our case, 'cert-manager'